googleapis/java-firestore/README.md

 ## About Cloud Firestore

-[Cloud Firestore][product-docs]

-See the [Cloud Firestore client library docs][javadocs] to learn how to use this Cloud Firestore Client Library.

-Cloud Firestore is a fully-managed NoSQL document database for mobile, web, and server development from Firebase and Google Cloud Platform.
+[Cloud Firestore][product-docs] is a fully-managed NoSQL document database for mobile, web, and server development from Firebase and Google Cloud Platform.
 It's backed by a multi-region replicated database that ensures once data is committed, it's durable even in the face of unexpected disasters.
 Not only that, but despite being a distributed database, it's also strongly consistent and offers seamless integration with other Firebase and Google Cloud Platform products, including Google Cloud Functions.

+See the [Cloud Firestore client library docs][javadocs] to learn how to use this Cloud Firestore Client Library.